brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 2. The regular distributed data parallel (DDP) implementation, ie no DeepSpeed (<a href="/assets/GPT-lite-DeepSpeed/ds_config_ddp.json">`ds_config_ddp.json`</a>);
 3. The fully-shared DDP implementation with ZeRO-3 (<a href="/assets/GPT-lite-DeepSpeed/ds_config_ZeRO3.json">`ds_config_ZeRO3.json`</a>);
 4. The fully-shared DDP implementation with ZeRO-3 and ZeRO-Infinity for CPU offloading (<a href="/assets/GPT-lite-DeepSpeed/ds_config_offload.json">`ds_config_offload.json`</a>);
-5. The memory-efficient pipeline implementation with ZeRO-1 with 4 stages (<a href="/assets/GPT-lite-DeepSpeed/ds_config_pipe.json">`ds_config_pipe.json`</a>).
-The output of DeepSpeed details the parameter and layer distribution for each stage:
+5. The memory-efficient pipeline implementation with ZeRO-1 with 4 pipeline stages (<a href="/assets/GPT-lite-DeepSpeed/ds_config_pipe.json">`ds_config_pipe.json`</a>).
+Note that DeepSpeed will load-balance stages across GPUs - based on parameter count - and output that information to the command line:

    ```
 RANK=0 STAGE=0 LAYERS=4 [0, 4) STAGE_PARAMS=21256704 (21.257M) \